All Episodes

 Thanks, Rush.

-Um, you know, there's been a lot of talk about the obscene amounts of money associated with Exxon Mobil, and one of the things that no one's really talked about and that I'm really bothered about is the obscene amounts of money that ExxonMobil has paid to the government in 23 billion dollars worth of taxes.
+And one of the things that no one's really talked about, and that I'm really bothered about, is the obscene amounts of money that ExxonMobil has paid to the government in $23 billion worth of taxes.

 Their profit, well, their net income was $36 billion.